dhthwy/r/README.md

 # r

+"It wasn't YOUR CHOICES in general.

+It was your choice to leave me like this, with false hopes and betrayals, knowing I needed a friend, for years.

+Can't live amongst wolves and enemies, eating away at your flesh, all on your own for so long.

+Everyone needs someone.
+Just let it rot.
+No way to stop it now.
+Too Far Gone.
+"

 "Nothing like a 'friend' to lead you to the wolf's den.

 I said I am impotent.
 Meant it.
 I'll go out with a fucking bang though.
 Fuck the world."